 Playing the piano is a lot more than hitting the right keys.
 It needs the correct body posture and hand placements to make harmonious music.
 An incorrect technique will only amp up the pressure on your body, making piano playing difficult.

-Learning how to play piano starts with your bench position.
+Learning how to play the piano starts with your bench position.
 What bench or chair you sit on doesn’t matter if it’s comfortable and at the right height.
 It also needs to be solid, not overly comfy.
 For children who are growing, getting an adjustable stool, chair, or bench is preferable.

 Your bench must be placed parallel to the piano and at a distance that lets you play effectively.
 At this distance, you can reach all the keys comfortably.
 In addition, since some pianos also have pedals, your placement on the chair should let you move your feet on the pedals properly.